 He says that mafia calls itself “the family” to strengthen the bond among the affiliates.
-And “the godfather” itself is an attempt at forging a kinship which doesn’t really exist.
+And “the godfather” itself is an attempt at forging a kinship that doesn’t really exist.

 This is a technique also used in business by companies and CEOs, read more in “corporate manipulations“.